aptech/docs/docs/CR-subscat.rst

           2,
           0 };

-    //Assign all instances of 2 to 1, merging the second and third categories x = subscat(x, 2, 1);
+    // Assign all instances of 2 to 1, merging the second and third categories x = subscat(x, 2, 1);

 After the code above, x is equal to: